Dana Rosemary Scallon: 2000s onwards

 Scallon also had public disagreements at the time with the Catholic hierarchy (notably with Cardinal Desmond Connell), the latter wishing instead to negotiate a consensus solution.

 As an independent she unsuccessfully contested a seat in Galway West in the 2002 Irish general election, scoring just 3.5% of the first preference vote.
 In June 2004, Scallon lost her European Parliament seat, taking 13.5% of the vote.
 Later that year she failed to secure a nomination to the office of President of Ireland against the uncontested incumbent.

 Returning to the world of entertainment in 2005, she spent seven weeks on the RTÉ television series The Afternoon Show, where she did a fitness routine with a trainer and lost fifteen pounds in weight in time for her eldest daughter's wedding.
 In 2006, she and dancer Ronan McCormack were paired together in the RTÉ dance series Celebrity Jigs 'n' Reels.
 They made it to the final show and came second.
 That same year, Scallon and her husband launched their own music label, DS Music Productions.
 One of the first albums released was Totus Tuus, a compilation of songs dedicated to the memory of Pope John Paul II and issued on the anniversary of his death.
 A children's album was released in 2007, along with a DVD in 2008, titled Good Morning Jesus: Prayers & Songs for Children of All Ages, which featured in a special series on EWTN.
 The Scallons and their new label were sued in 2007 by Heart Beat Records for copyright violations on several of the albums they'd recently released.

 Gill & Macmillan published her second autobiography in 2007.
 Her political career took centre stage in All Kinds of Everything.
 To coincide with the book launch, her first secular album since Forever Christmas a decade earlier, was released.
 A Thing Called Love was produced by her and her youngest brother Gerry, who also played guitar and keyboards, while her youngest son Robert played drums.

 In 2009, Scallon became a judge on The All Ireland Talent Show, and in the summer of 2010 she participated in the Best of British Variety tour.
 She was a contestant in the fourth series of the reality television programme, Celebrity Bainisteoir, in 2011, but was forced to withdraw by RTÉ when she announced she would run for the Irish presidency again.

 Recent recordings

 In 2019, Scallon announced she was back in the studio and was recording a new album.
 She appeared on Lorraine, RTÉ Today and several radio stations to promote new single "Falling".
 The album My Time was released on 1 November 2019.

+A double CD containing Scallon's three albums ("Have a Nice Day", "Love Songs & Fairytales" and "The Girl is Back") recorded for GTO Records in the 1970's was released on 3 September 2021 by Cherry Red Records.

-In 2023, Scallon released a new version of her hit ‘Fairytale’ and gave a series of interviews including UTV Live, Good Morning Britain and GB News.
+In 2023, Scallon released a new version of her hit "Fairytale" and gave a series of interviews including UTV Live, Good Morning Britain and GB News.